 A number of psychometric surveys have been developed to quantify the user experience and put a number on the usability of websites and apps.
 Two popular ones, which will be the topic of this post, are the System Usability Scale (SUS) and the Post-Study System Usability Questionnaire (PSSUQ).

 The System Usability Scale, or SUS, is a usability quantification survey created in 1986, by John Brooke at Digital Equipment Corporation (DEC, now part of Hewlett-Packard).

-The survey: SUS can be used to quantify the usability of websites, apps, or any software or hardware that users interact with.
+The survey: SUS can be used to quantify the usability of websites, apps, or any software or hardware that users interact with, wireframes and prototypes included.
 The survey, which Brooke described as a “quick and dirty” measurement tool, is just 10 questions long.

 The “questions” are really statements about the website (or app, or other interactive system): for example, “I found the system unnecessarily complex.”
 Since SUS can be used to measure a wide variety of systems, the questions are broad and general.
 Testers rate how strongly they agree or disagree with each one using a 5-point Likert scale.

 The results: The end outcome of this is a score, from 0 to 100, that reflects the overall usability of the tested website or app based on the respondent’s experience.
 In addition, there are 2 sub-scores, derived from subsets of the 10 questions, which reflect usability and learnability.